elespdn/collation_spelling/readme.md

 - a section of the 'Divina Commedia' in the three witnesses copied by Boccaccio (Italian, XIV century)
 - one or more paragraphs of the prose 'Lancelot' in seven witnesses (French, XIII century)

-The open source program **CollateX** will be used for automatic collation.
+The open source program **CollateX** will be used for the automatic collation.

 #### Goals of this study: